andrewpatcarr/ME405_Romi-Term-Project/README.md

 ### Programming

 // talk about code style (OOP, tasks, etc.)
+We structured our code using Object-Oriented Programming principles and use task based architecture for streamlined modifications and control.
+Each part of the robot runs as a seperate task, allowing for easy debugging and organization.
+Motor Control uses a PI controller to set motor speed based on encoder feedback.
+The encoder uses quadrature signals and an AR reset to prevent overflow.
+Our IR sensor uses a centroid based algorithm to track black lines for navigation.
 // talk briefly about some of the main files like PI control, IR sensor centroid stuff, encoder stuff(maybe the AR fixing), motor controlling